CLARIAH/mediasuite-info/docs/faq/what-data.md

 **A collection from the National Library of The Netherlands (KB)**

-- The KB's newspaper "basic" collection (all metadata from the [[KB newspapers basic collection]] can be accessed via the Media Suite, the resources themselves, can be viewed/accessed via a re-direct to the KB system [[Delpher]])
+- The KB's newspaper "basic" collection (all metadata from the KB newspapers basic collection (more information via the KB website -"[wat ziet er in Delpher](https://www.delpher.nl/nl/platform/pages/helpitems?nid=385)") can be accessed via the Media Suite, the resources themselves, can be viewed/accessed via a re-direct to the KB search engine Delpher.

 **Open Images (Open Beelden) project collections**

 - The EYE Open Beelden collection (all metadata and resources from this open access collection can be accessed and played)

 - The Sound and Vision Open Beelden collection (all metadata and resources from this open access collection can be accessed and played)

+*(Written by Liliana Melgar, revised by Roeland Ordelman.
+Last edit: October 2, 2018)*